Rice Weevils in Knoxville TN

-The rice weevil is distributed worldwide and is a serious stored-grain pest, living, feeding and breeding inside food.
+The rice weevil is distributed worldwide and is a serious stored-grain pest, living, feeding, and breeding inside the food.
 More prominent in the southern United States, rice weevil adults and larvae feed on whole grains.
-Often called flour bugs, these snout-nosed beetles infest and feed on rice, flour, nuts, beans, seeds, cereals and especially macaroni.
+Often called flour bugs, these snout-nosed beetles infest and feed on rice, flour, nuts, beans, seeds, cereals, and especially macaroni.
 Adults can fly and are attracted to light.
 The larval rice weevil must complete its development inside a seed kernel or a man-made equivalent, like macaroni products.

 Rice Weevil Habitat

 Rice weevils are sometimes found in homes infesting rice, beans, birdseed, sunflower seeds, dried corn, macaroni, and spaghetti.
 Weevils are internal feeders and are also found in grain storage facilities, food processing plants, and whole-food markets.
 Adults can live for 7 to 8 months and the egg, larva, and pupa stages occur in the grain kernels and are rarely seen.
 Females deposit 300-400 eggs inside a seed or grain kernel.
 Larvae hollow out kernels of grain and usually attack whole kernels.
 Holes in the side of the grain are made by adults and by the emerging adults.

 Rice Weevil Behaviors, Threats, or Dangers